 I auditioned and was accepted to the Chicago College of Performing Arts at Roosevelt University in Chicago, Illinois and studied classical voice with Elizabeth Norman.
 After two years I moved back to Northern California to start a family.
 After having two beautiful children, I studied privately with operatic soprano Gwen Curatilo.
 I was cast as Mrs. Claus in A Cascade Christmas and enjoyed portraying the role for the following five years.
 I was hired to direct the South Shasta County Children's Chorus and served as director for four years while slowly transitioning into the realm of theatre direction.
 I was honored to be music director for several spring productions with SSCCC and Anderson High School (Beauty and the Beast Jr., Annie Jr. [ensemble vocals], Freaky Friday) and was Artistic director for the organization's final production in 2019 (James and the Giant Peach Jr.).

-In addition to being an active member of the local theatre community I am actively pursuing professional development opportunities.
-I have attended the professional development program for the Junior Theatre Festival West by iTheatrics and will be participating in the Broadway Teachers Workshop this summer.
-I am currently continuing to pursue my degree in music performance and education, teaching Drama and Choir at Cottonwood Creek Charter School, and running my rapidly growing private studio.
-I am very excited to be launching a series of ensembles and performance workshops, including a Children's Chorus and a high school A Cappella choir.
+In addition to being an active member of the local theatre community I was recently hired as the Drama Director and high school choir director at Redding School of the Arts.
+I was recently appointed as the director of the choir at Pilgrim Congregation Church in Redding, teach middle school choir at Cottonwood Creek Charter School, and running my rapidly growing private studio.
+I am incredibly excited at being named Director of the Axiom Children's Theatre, and am very eager to bring an invigorated vision of performing arts education to our community.